jasonliang-dev/jasonliang-dev.github.io/src/unit-testing.md

 ---

-By abusing the fact that you can run code before `main()` by putting it in the contructor of a global variable, you can make a very small, yet serviceable, unit testing library in C++:
+By abusing the fact that you can run code before `main()` by putting it in the constructor of a global variable, you can make a very small, yet serviceable, unit testing library in C++:

 ```c++